Planned Works on M8 Junctions 16 to 17 (Woodside Viaduct)

 What works are about to be undertaken on this section of the M8?

-Investigations into the condition of the supports of each viaduct (crossheads) were undertaken in late 2020, early 2021.
-These investigations found that the condition of the concrete crossheads was not as anticipated.
-Temporary traffic management, lane closures and slip road restrictions, were installed on the motorway in March 2021, following the completion of structural investigations.
-It was deemed essential to prop the suspended spans to allow more extensive repairs to be undertaken to the crossheads.
+- Ahead of planned refurbishment work, inspections and intrusive investigations into the condition of the supports of each viaduct (crossheads) were undertaken in late 2020 and 2021 to help determine the extent of works.
+These investigations found that the condition of the concrete viaducts’ crossheads were in a much worse condition than anticipated.
+Temporary traffic management, lane closures and slip road restrictions, were installed on the motorway in March 2021 to reduce the traffic load on the viaducts.

-The work involves propping the viaducts to take load off the existing supports.
-Propping requires excavation to foundation level, avoidance or re-positioning of many services and specially manufactured steel supports to be erected with jacks to remove load from the supports.
-In some locations, due to services which can’t be moved, propping from foundation level is not possible and the deck will be propped via steel collars around the columns.
-At four locations around the SPT underground tunnels, special structures will be constructed to allow the deck to be propped and the load to be transferred to areas such that it doesn’t affect the tunnels.
+- The work involves propping the viaducts to take load off the existing supports.
+Propping requires excavation to foundation level, avoidance or re-positioning of many services and installation of specially manufactured steel supports with jacks to remove load from the supports.
+In one location, due to services which can’t be moved, propping from foundation level is not possible and the deck is being propped via steel collars around the columns.
+At four locations around the SPT underground tunnels, which pass under the western end of the viaducts, special structures will be constructed to allow the deck to be propped and the load to be transferred to areas such that it doesn’t affect the tunnels.

 What traffic management and restrictions are currently in place?

-To ensure the safety of the travelling public and road operatives, speed and lane restrictions are in place on the M8 for the full length of the structures; the eastbound on-slip road at Junction 17, and westbound on-slip at Junction 15 and Junction 17 off-slips are closed.
-Slip roads at Junctions 16 and 18 remain open.
+To ensure the safety of road workers and the travelling public, speed and lane restrictions are in place on the M8 for the full length of both viaducts; the eastbound on-slip at Junction 17, westbound on-slip at Junction 15 and nearside off-slip at Junction 17 are closed.
+The slip road at Junction 16 remains open.
 Signed diversion routes are in operation.

-Narrowed lanes have been introduced on the mainline of the M8 over the structures.
+Narrowed lanes have been introduced on the main carriageway of the M8 over the viaducts.
 HGVs are being encouraged to consider using an alternative route via the M74 where possible due to these narrow sections.

-On the local road network, below the structure, Phoenix Road is closed.
-An alternative alignment of M8 junction 17 westbound on-slip has been created to allow Westbound traffic to access the M8.
+On the local road network, below the viaducts, the A804 Phoenix Road is closed.
+An alternative alignment of M8 junction 17 westbound on-slip has been created to allow Westbound traffic to access the M8 via West Graham Street.

-There is currently no access to New City Road via A804 Phoenix Road.
+There is currently no access to New City Road via Phoenix Road.
 A signed diversion is in place via Scott Street and Shamrock Street to New City Road.
-These restrictions are required to allow for essential excavation works to take place safely under the viaduct.
+These restrictions are required to allow for essential excavation works to take place safely under the viaducts.

-How long is disruption on the local road beneath the structure likely to continue?
+How long is disruption on the M8 structure likely to continue?

 Do you have an estimate of when the temporary propping works will be completed?